RamanLab/iCOMIC_doc/docs/usage.md

 #### 4.1.
 Analysis steps DNA-Seq

-`DNA-Seq`  constitutes the Whole Genome/Exome Sequencing data analysis pipeline which permits the user to call variants from the input samples and annotate them. iCOMIC integrates a combination of 3 aligners, 5 variant callers and 2 annotators along with the tools for Quality control.
+`DNA-Seq`  constitutes the Whole Genome/Exome Sequencing data analysis pipeline which permits the user to call variants from the input samples and annotate them. iCOMIC integrates a combination of 3 aligners, 4 variant callers and 2 annotators along with the tools for Quality control.
 The tool MultiQC is incorporated to render comprehensive analysis statistics.

--`Aligners`:GEM-Mapper, BWA-MEM, Bowtie2
+`Aligners`:GEM-Mapper, BWA-MEM, Bowtie2

--`Variant callers`:GATK HC, samtools mpileup, FreeBayes, GATK Mutect2
+`Variant callers`:GATK HC, samtools mpileup, FreeBayes, GATK Mutect2

--`Annotators`:Annovar, SnpEff
+`Annotators`:Annovar, SnpEff

 ##### 4.1.1.
 Input Requirements

 The significant obligation is raw `fastq` files which can either be single-end or paired-end.
 Fastq read details can be specified in two different methods, either by uploading a folder containing the reads or using a tab-separated file describing the reads.
 If you choose the `Upload from folder` mode, the path to the folder containing the fastq files needs to be specified.
-Additionally, all the files in the folder need to be named in the format specified in the section ` Input file format `.
+Additionally, all the files in the folder need to be named in the format specified in the section `Input file format `.

 Alternatively, if you decide to use the `Upload from table` mode, a tab-separated file consolidating particulars about the sample needs to be fed in.
-Refer to the ` Input file format` section for formatting the table.
+Refer to the `Input file format` section for formatting the table.
+An example tab separated file named `units_sample.tsv` is available at this [link](https://zenodo.org/record/5759699/files/dna_germline_samples.tar.gz?download=1).